 - I can't fit this course into my schedule.
 Can I take this course for Princeton credit at another university?

 • Probably not.
 If you want to be a math major you should take this course here at Princeton.
-Courses like MAT217 and MAT218, along with MAT215 or MAT214, set the foundation for all the more advanced courses for math majors and you really need to be sure that this foundation is as solid as possible.
-Credit for this course at another university will be granted only under very exceptional circumstances and we strongly prefer that you take this course here at Princeton.
+The MAT215/217 sequence and the accelerated MAT216/218 sequence set the foundation for all the more advanced courses for math majors and you really need to be sure that this foundation is as solid as possible.
+Credit for this course at another university will be granted only under very exceptional circumstances.
+It is a good idea to consult with the placement officer if your situation is complicated.

 - My question is not listed above.
 Where can I find an answer?